mgold/elm-random-pcg/test/benchmark/README.md

 # Benchmarks for Random.Pcg

+**These tests rely on a library that has not been update for 0.17.**

 These benchmarks are possible thanks to [JoeyEremondi/elm-benchmark](https://github.com/JoeyEremondi/elm-benchmark).
 To run them yourself, run `elm-reactor` in this directory and open `Test.elm`.